nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 1. Update Controller to use the JPA Repo and set up CRUD methods
 1. Update Application.Properties with:

-- JPA:
+- JPA: Provides implementation of CRUD functionality
-- JDBC: DB Connection?
+- JDBC: Wrapper around JPA with connectionstring configuration
 - PostGres:

 ### Add Dependencies